Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 is applied for a sufficiently long time, any transients related to the system's initial conditions will vanish and the system will reach a limit cycle, characterized by $\rho_S^* = \Phi(\rho_S^*)$.
 Because the ancillas are always changing, however, this limit cycle will not be a fixed point of the individual maps~(\ref{M_CM_unitary}), only of the composite map~(\ref{M_CM_composite_alphabet}).
 As a consequence, the system will never reach a steady-state but will, instead, keep bouncing back and forth within the limit cycle.
 This can be used to generate a diverse set of rich dynamics describing engine-like behaviour.

 For concreteness, we assume that within the system-ancilla strokes the system Hamiltonian remains fixed at $H_S^n$.
 During the subsequent unitary stroke, on the other hand, it changes from $H_S^n$ to $H_S^{n+1}$.
 The precise way through which this change takes place is encoded in the unitary $\mathcal{U}_n$.
-Heat is then defined, as in Sec.~\ref{sec:Qgen}, as the change in energy of the ancillas [cf. Eq.~(\ref{Qgen_QE})]:
+Heat is then defined, as in Sec.~\ref{sec:Qgen}, as the change in energy of the ancillas [cf. Eq.~(\ref{Qgen_QE})]; i.e., $Q_{A_n} := \tr\big\{ H_{A_n} \big( \rho_{A_n}' - \rho_{A_n})\big\}$ This is to be compared with the total change in energy of the system,